shaliulab/idtrackerai/README.md

 idtracker.ai has been tested under the following specifications:

-- Operating system: 64bit linux Mint 18.1
+- Operating system: 64bit GNU/linux Mint 18.1
 - CPU: Core(TM) i7-7700K CPU @4.20GHz 6 core Intel(R) or Core(TM) i7-6800K CPU @3.40GHz 4 core
 - GPU: Nvidia TITAN X or Nvidia GeForce GTX 1080 Ti
 - RAM: 32Gb (for small groups) or 128Gb (for large groups)
 - Disk: 1TB SSD

-idtracker.ai is coded in python 2.7 and its core uses Tensorflow libraries (version 1.2.0).
+idtracker.ai is coded in python 2.7 and uses Tensorflow libraries (version 1.2.0).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
  Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.
 If a GPU is not installed on the computer the CPU version of tensorflow will be installed but the speed of the tracking will be highly affected.

 ## Installation.

-The installation of idtracker.ai requires some amout of interaction with the linux terminal.
-Read the following paragraph only if your are not familiar using the terminal in linux operating systems.
+The installation of idtracker.ai requires some amount of interaction with the linux terminal.
+Read the following paragraph only if your are not familiar with the terminal in linux operating systems.

 In linux Mint you can open one using the icon ">_" in the bottom panel.
 We provide the commands needed to install idtracker.ai from the terminal.
 You can type them directly in the command line and press ENTER to execute them.
-Use the right button in your mouse to copy and paste commands from the instructinos to the terminal.
+Right-click with your mouse to copy and paste commands from the instructions to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 ### Pre-installation checks

-To install the GPU version of idtracker.ai make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0 are installed in your computer.
+To install the GPU version of idtracker.ai first make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0, are installed in your computer.

-To check that your computer detects the GPU and the drivers are correctly installed type
+To check that your computer detects the GPU and the NVIDIA drivers are correctly installed type

     nvidia-smi